frankmeza/rust-notes/the_rust_book/13_1_closures_anonymous_functions.md

 ### My Own Thoughts About It All, After Some Time Has Passed

 __It's like passing around an empty gun so anyone can shoot their own bullets.__

 __It's like a waiter that moves around between callers as they need to order data processed.__

+__A closure is like easy bake functions available to use by code local to it.__

 In Rust, a `struct` can be created to hold the closure.
 In order to do that, a type must be specified for the closure to give to the `struct`.